 It was about eleven o’clock in the morning, mid October, with the sun not shining and a look of hard wet rain in the clearness of the foothills.
 I was wearing my powder-blue suit, with dark blue shirt, tie and display handkerchief, black brogues, black wool socks with dark blue clocks on them.
 I was neat, clean, shaved and sober, and I didn’t care who knew it.
 I was everything the well-dressed private detective ought to be.
 I was calling on four million dollars.

 Raymond Chandler has been called “the father of the noir genre,” and is famous for his gritty, lightly sardonic detective novels of the 1930s and 1940s.
-He favours one-syllable words and rarely uses words with more than two.
-His writer’s voice is made up of short, snappy clauses and lines of dialogue that keep the pace swift, and he has a marvellous gift for conveying time and place.
+His narration is made up of short, snappy clauses, one- and two-syllable word choice, and lines of dialogue that keep the pace swift.
+His writing voice has a marvelous gift for conveying time and place.

 3. Jane Austen